MeCRO-DEV/PSScanner/README.md

 4) Utilizing Mutex to protect shared variables
 5) Designing UI by directly editing xaml file, no UI designer software required (Visual Studio, etc.)

+Usage:

+1) IP Address: Any IP in the target subnet
+2) Subnet mask or CIDR of your choice
+3) Runspace capacity: [16-128].
+To control the degree of parallelism, i.e. the number of concurrent runspaces, use the -ThrottleLimit parameter as I call it Runspace capacity.
+4) Check "More" to show current logon user and serial number on each live node.
+5) Check ARP to use ARP scan.
+This is limited to the local network as ARP is a layer-2 protocol.
+ARP-Scanning a network which differes from the one your computer is on will be resulting zero nodes alive.
+6) ARP Ping delay [0-9ms]: Delay(ms) between 2 arp probes.
+I use UDP request for this type of probing.
+7) Clear ARP cache before scanning: For the most accurate result, please clear the cache so you woudn't get any disconnected nodes and won't miss any new nodes.

 Files:

 PSScanner.ps1  : Requires Windows Powershell 5.0 up with PSParallel module installed